tsherif/oFactory/README.md

 The **init()** method can be used when further initialization is required after all of the created object's properties have been set (including those set during the actual call to the factory function).
-Its sole argument will be a function in which **this** is bound to the created object:
+Its sole argument is a function in which **this** is bound to the created object:
 ```JavaScript
   var factory = oFactory().init(function() {
     this.sum = this.x + this.y;